All Products

 echo "Hello World !
 This is ECS02." > index.html

-• ECS03 and ECS04 are Internet-facing instances used to access the NLB instance.
-You can also use an existing Linux server to access the NLB instance.
-In this case, you do not need to create ECS03 and ECS04.
+• ECS03 and ECS04 are instances with public IP addresses that are used to access the NLB instance.
+You can also use an existing Linux server to access the NLB instance, so you do not need to create ECS03 and ECS04.

-The following table describes the configurations of the ECS instances used in this topic.
+The following table lists the configurations of the ECS instances used in this topic for your reference.

 ECS configuration